-The carefully collected and preserved collection can be accessed at the Archive Studio in Royal Festival Hall.
-Visitors are encouraged to get hands-on with the very stuff the 20th century’s finest art, architecture and performances were made of and to help us tell these incredible stories.
+Southbank Centre Archive Studio is situated on Level 2 of Royal Festival Hall.
+A purpose-built space created by Jonathan Tuckey Design, it makes our archive function visible and our collections accessible for the first time.
+Visitors are encouraged to get hands-on with the very items that contributed to the 20th century’s finest art, architecture and performances, and to help us tell these incredible stories.

 The Studio is open from 10.30am – 1pm and 2pm – 4.30pm on Tuesdays and Wednesdays.
 Visitors can browse key reference sources, including a set of the monthly ‘what’s on’ guides from 1951 to the present day, along with Hayward Gallery exhibition material and historical photographs, books and articles relating to the site.

 More material is being added as we work through our stored collections and there’s always a knowledgeable and friendly member of staff on hand if you have any questions.
 We welcome research visits.
 Most of our collections are stored off-site, so please be in touch a couple of weeks in advance to discuss your research.
 Please contact us with your enquiry or to make an appointment.